Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Bathroom: Treat it as a spa.
-Think warm lighting, plush towels, calming scents.
+Bathroom: Treat it like a spa — warm light, plush towels, calming scent.

 -